ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Switch on the test signal by holding down the BREAK key (at the top right of the keyboard) and while it is held down, press and release the **RESET** button (at the left hand side of the +3).
 Keep the BREAK key held down for a few seconds longer, then release it.
 The test signal will now be generated by the +3, and you should proceed to tune-in your TV as now described.

-## Push-button TV channel selectors
+### Push-button TV channel selectors

 If your TV doesn't have push-button channel selectors, then skip to the section ahead entitled 'Manual tuning'.

-If your TV does have push-button channel selectors, then press one of them to select a spare channel (i.e. one not normally used for receiving TV or video programmes).
+If your TV does have push-button channel selectors, then press one of them to select a spare channel (ie. one not normally used for receiving TV or video programmes).
 Note that if your TV is equipped with an AFC (or AFT) switch, then this should be set to the off position.

 Using the tuning control that corresponds to the selected channel, tune-in to the test signal (shown on the previous page).
 Make sure that both picture and sound are tuned-in for the best possible results.